Kassidy Cook

 Kassidy Leigh Cook (born May 9, 1995) is an American diver.
 Cook was a member of the United States national diving team in 2012.
 She missed out on competing in the 2012 Summer Olympics by 0.4 points, but competed in the 2016 Summer Olympics, placing 13th in the women's 3 metre springboard event.
 She earned her first Olympic medal in the 2024 Summer Olympics, winning silver in the women's synchronized 3 metre springboard with Sarah Bacon.

 Early life

 Cook is the 5th child of Kevin and Laura Cook and lives in The Woodlands, Texas.
 She has five siblings: Kevin, Kara, Kelsey, Kylie and Kendall.
 Cook started diving at the age of four; her sister, Kara, was a diver at Purdue University.
 Kassidy trains five hours a day, six days a week.
 She was a child model before she started diving.
 The National Interscholastic Swim Coaches Association (NISCA) named her the 2010 high school girls national champion in its diving All-American program.

 Kassidy Cook graduated from The Woodlands High School in 2013 and from Stanford University in 2018.

 She is good friends with British diver Tom Daley.

-In October of 2024, Kassidy became engaged to long term boyfriend Ryan Swingle.
+In October 2024, Kassidy became engaged to long term boyfriend Ryan Swingle.